home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 In ditch along western edge of meadow etc.

-Geum urbanumwood avens, herb Bennettwild
+Geum urbanum (wood avens, herb Bennett)

 Order Rosales, Family Rosaceae.